-We significantly differ from the research literature in optical network defragmentation on several aspects.
-First, we consider the possibility of splitting a virtual link demand on multiple continuous and contiguous spectrum allocations (called splits) over one or more substrate EON path(s) (similar to [8], [11]).
-Such splitting facilitates new re-configuration actions for defragmentation, which were not considered in the previous studies.
-For instance, one split of a virtual link can further be divided to fill up gaps in spectrum allocation.
-Similarly, two splits can be merged into a larger split to reduce fragmentation.
-Second, we do not assume the existence of any special technology (e.g., push-pull [12] and hop-retuning [13]) for performing disruption free defragmentation.
-We assume the capabilities of commercial transponders and adopt make-before-break [14] approach whenever possible.
+Even though Virtual Network Embedding (VNE) related problems have been thoroughly investigated in the past, especially in IP networks, investigation of the same problem in the optical layer is less extensive, and in particular, recent development of sliceable transponders [13] and splitting-enabled EON [14] to support massive bandwidth requests has increased the complexity of the problem [8].
+This has motivated us to devise a new methodology to address the increased complexity of the VNE-related problems.
+So, we significantly differ from the research literature in optical network defragmentation on several aspects.
+First, we consider the possibility of splitting a virtual link demand on multiple continuous and contiguous spectrum allocations (called splits) over one or more substrate EON path(s) (similar to [8], [14]).
+Second, we do not assume the existence of any special technology (e.g., push-pull [15] and hop-retuning [16]) for performing disruption free defragmentation.
+We assume the capabilities of commercial transponders and adopt make-before-break [17] approach whenever possible.

-We quantify spectrum fragmentation using the root mean square fragmentation (RMSF) metric [15], which is nonlinear.
+We quantify spectrum fragmentation using the root mean square fragmentation (RMSF) metric [18], which is nonlinear.
 Due to the non-linearity of our objective function of RMSF, it becomes infeasible to use standard integer/mixedinteger programming modeling tools to obtain optimal solution even for very small problem instances.
-Therefore, we leverage Simulated Annealing (SA) search [16] to systematically explore a large solution space for obtaining an estimation of a loose lower bound of RMSF.
+Therefore, we leverage Simulated Annealing (SA) search [19] to systematically explore a large solution space for obtaining an estimation of a loose lower bound of RMSF.
 One advantage of using SA is that the search process naturally yields the sequence of actions that must be taken to bring the network to the computed re-optimized state.
 However, it may arrive at the final defragmented state by applying a excessively large number of re-configuration actions on the network, which might be undesirable from a network operator's perspective.
-To address this issue, we also devise a greedy search heuristic that navigates through the solution space with a given budget on the number of possible actions.
+Hence, we also devise a greedy search heuristic that navigates through the solution space with a given budget on the number of possible actions.
 To the best of our knowledge, this aspect of defragmentation was not studied before in the context of splitting-enabled EON.
-Our extensive evaluation using real network topologies demonstrate that the greedy search process reduces network defragmentation nearly to the same extent as the SA search while applying orders of magnitude lesser number of reconfiguration actions.
+Our extensive evaluation using real network topologies demonstrates that the greedy search process reduces network defragmentation nearly to the same extent as the SA search, while applying orders of magnitude lesser number of reconfiguration actions.
+For determining the best times to perform re-optimization, we train a Soft Q-Network model [20] as a DRL agent that in each considered time step, intelligently decides whether to invoke the reoptimization process or not.